erinvdoyle/instatrip/README.md

 InstaTrip asks you a few simple questions (nothing too deep!), then compiles a hand-picked list of European destinations based on your preferences.
 Fancy a quick solo trip to Bucharest?
 A hen party in Amsterdam?
 Maybe a spicy weekend for two in Istanbul?
 We’ve got you covered.
 We'll match the occasion of your trip to your chosen interests: Shopping? *Check.* Dining? *Absolutely.* Nightlife? *Cheers!*

-But that's not all, folks.
-InstaTrip even saves you the trouble of flight searching.
+But that's not all, reader. **InstaTrip** even saves you the trouble of flight searching.
 Thanks to the Ryanair API, we’ll show you the cheapest ticket to your destination.
-Decision fatigue is real, so let us help you.
+Decision fatigue is real, so help us help you.
 No need to spend hours searching for flights-- that's time better spent agonizing over how to fit your entire wardrobe + toiletries into a 40cm x 20cm bag :fearful:

 Don't forget your passport!